NotSoDevy/Mario-Madness-v1-Restructure-Engine-Port-/README.md

 Unofficial Restructure Engine port of the first version of Mario Madness.
 The modpack is made for fun and is NOT associated with the MM Team.

 # Warning
 Super early modpack build.
 May contain alot of unfinished shit and bugs.
+Also, I have no plans on porting v2 because it would take a long time to port alot of stuff, which is why I am doing version 1.

 # How To Play
 Download the mod pack and extract it.
 After doing so, put it inside Restrcture Engine's "mods" folder.